SFe-Team-was-taken/SFe/sfe-latest/sfe-format-specification.md

 ## 1.2 Document organisation

-The sections in this specification map to the E-mu Systems® SoundFont® 2.04 specification document.
+The sections in this specification map to `SFSPEC24.PDF`.

-- Like the version 2.04 specification, section 1 and 2 gives introductory information about SFe.
+- Like `SFSPEC24.PDF`, section 1 and 2 gives introductory information about SFe.
 - Sections 3–8 provide detailed information about the updates made to the SFe structure.
 - Section 9 shows the synthesis engine.
 - Section 10 describes any error handling that is necessary when opening SFe files.